 Becoming a parent is a life-changing and joyous experience, but it also comes with its fair share of challenges.
-With the arrival of a new baby, sleepless nights, diaper changes, and endless feeding schedules are demanding, so its easy for couples to find themselves drifting apart.
+With the arrival of a new baby, sleepless nights, diaper changes, and endless feeding schedules are demanding, so it’s easy for couples to find themselves drifting apart.

 Studies show that mothers experience a sudden decline in relationship satisfaction after the birth of their first child, whereas dads experience a more gradual decline between months 6 to 14.